Written by on . Last updated February 16th, 2026.

 Earthquake Summary

-This earthquake hit under water in the Indian Ocean, right off the coast of Tanzania (3 mi offshore), 168 kilometer south of Dar es Salaam.
+The earthquake struck on land in Tanzania, 160 kilometer (99 mi) south of Dar es Salaam.
 The center of this earthquake had a very shallow depth of 10 km.
 Shallow earthquakes usually have a larger impact than earthquakes deep in the earth.

 Date and Time: Jan 20, 2026 20:11 (Dar es Salaam Time)